 KPP was charged with negligent driving occasioning grievous bodily harm after an motor vehicle accident at an intersection.
-The police case was that KPP had driven to an intersection where she was turning right, had been blinded by the sun and had then after stopping turned into the path of an oncoming motor vehicle.
+The police case was that KPP had driven to an intersection where she was turning right.
+However, the sun blinded her and had then, after stopping, turned into the path of an oncoming motor vehicle.
 The collision caused a passenger in the oncoming motor vehicle to suffer a broken left clavicle, ligament damage on both ankles, whiplash and general bruising.

 KPP argued that a car had collided with her from behind forcing her into the path of the oncoming vehicle and thereby causing the crash.
 KPP argued that her driving was not negligent and that she could not possibly have avoided the collision given the impact from the car behind her.

 The Court determined that KPP was not guilty of negligent driving occasioning grievous bodily harm.
 Her explanation to police at the scene and in Court was consistent with her innocence in relation to the charge.
 It could not be established by the prosecution that the collision had been caused by KPP’s negligence.